Apple releases iOS 12.5.5 for older iPhones, iPads

-San Francisco: The Cupertino-based tech giant Apple has started rolling out iOS 12.5.5 to older models of the iPhone and iPad.
+San Francisco, Sep 24 (IANS) The Cupertino-based tech giant Apple has started rolling out iOS 12.5.5 to older models of the iPhone and iPad.

 "This update provides important security updates and is recommended for all users," Apple said in the release notes for iOS 12.5.5.